 130 - Language and Culture Abroad IElementary language study with native speakers at a French institute.
 May be offered for variable credit from three to six semester hours.
 Offered only on Principia abroads.

 136 - Language and Culture Abroad IIElementary Russian language/culture study during the Russian Abroad Program in Spring 2014.
 Prerequisite: RUSS 104 or placement.

 136 - Language Wkshp Abroad: ElemElementary language study with native speakers at an academic institution in a Spanish-speaking country, in combination with on-campus study in the case of shorter stays abroad.
 May be offered for variable credit from three to six semester hours.
 Offered only on Principia abroads.
 (A student may receive credit for only one of the courses SPAN 105, SPAN 110, or SPAN 136.)
 Prerequisite: SPAN 104 or placement into SPAN 110.

 200 - French Culture: CinemaWeekly watching and discussion of French/Francophone movies.
 Class taught in English, movies with subtitles, open to all students.

 204 - Intermediate French IDevelops speaking, reading, and writing skills.
 Culture and history used as basis for reading and speaking.
 Prerequisite: FREN 105 or placement.

 204 - Grammar and ConversationConversation, vocabulary and idiom building, grammar review.
-Prerequisite: SPAN 105, SPAN 110, or placement.
+Prerequisite: SPAN 105 or SPAN 110 or SPAN 136 or placement.

 205 - Intermediate French IIDevelopment of fluency and accuracy in oral and written expression, through reading and listening comprehension.
 Prerequisite: FREN 204 or placement.